 Individual PWM channels of either VR can be disabled by connecting the ISENx pin of the channel not required to +5V.
-For example, placing the controller in a 2+1 configuration (Figure 5), requires ISEN3 of the Core VR and ISEN2 of the Northbridge VR to be tied to +5V.
+For example, placing the controller in a 2+1 configuration, as shown in Figure 5, requires ISEN3 of the Core VR and ISEN2 of the Northbridge VR to be tied to +5V.
 This disables Channel 3 of the Core VR and Channel 2 of the Northbridge VR.
-ISEN1_NB must be tied through a $10 \mathrm{k}\Omega$ resistor to GND to prevent this pin from pulling high and disabling the channel.
+ISEN1_NB must be tied through a $10\text{k}\Omega$ resistor to GND to prevent this pin from pulling high and disabling the channel.
 Connecting ISEN1 or ISEN1_NB to +5V will disable the corresponding VR output.
 This feature allows debug of individual VR outputs.